philipahNOV/maze-2025/RD-ball.md

 ### HSV Tracking Phase

 Once the ball is initialized, frame-to-frame tracking switches to HSV.
-A region around the last known position is used:
+A region around the last known position is used, and the HSV color range and window size are defined in `config.yaml` under `tracking.hsv_range` and `tracking.hsv_window_size`:

 ```python
 def hsv_tracking(frame, prev_pos, hsv_lower, hsv_upper, window_size=80):